red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/whats-changed.rst

 Multi-modal
 -----------

-Colang 2.0 supports modeling multi-modal interaction not just text-based interaction (e.g., ``user gesture``, ``bot gesture``, ``bot posture``, etc.)
+Colang 2.0 supports modeling multi-modal interaction, not just text-based interaction (e.g., ``user gesture``, ``bot gesture``, ``bot posture``, etc.)

 Variables
 ---------

-In Colang 1.0 all variables are global by default.
+In Colang 1.0, all variables are global by default.
 In Colang 2.0, all variables are local by default.
 To make a variable global, you can use the ``global`` keyword.

 There are no default global variables in Colang 2.0.